 When the Varese-Sarabande re-release of this recording appeared in 1979, someone who claimed that he had been associated with Urania insisted that the performers were actually Hans von Benda and the Bamberg Symphony, further muddying the waters.

-Krueck based his conclusions on personal contacts with individuals at the Nuremberg Conservatory; the fact that a German conductor by the name of Hermann Desser never existed; the quality of the recording, while quite remarkable for the time, was consistent with that achievable; the work is by a composer who fits all too well into the cultural climate of the Third Reich and a performance was more likely during the war, rather than the immediate post-war period.
+Krueck based his conclusions on personal contacts with individuals at the Nuremberg Conservatory; the fact that a German conductor by the name of Hermann Desser never existed; the quality of the recording, while quite remarkable for 1942, was consistent with that achievable at the time; the work is by a composer who fits all too well into the cultural climate of the Third Reich and a performance was more likely during the war, rather than the immediate post-war period.

 , Alan Krueck,email@example.com